RexxLA/rexx-repository/ARB/standards/work-in-progress/document/conformance.md

 A conforming processor shall include in its accompanying documentation

-- alist of all definitions or values for the features in this standard which are specified to be dependent on the configuration.
+- a list of all definitions or values for the features in this standard which are specified to be dependent on the configuration.